kluster-ai/docs/getting-started.md

 === "Python"

     ```python title="Example request"
-    # Upload the file to the kluster.ai
+    # Upload the file to kluster.ai
     from openai import OpenAI

     file_name="mybatchtest.jsonl" # Replace with you input jsonl file